adambard/learnxinyminutes-docs/swift.html.markdown

 // Xcode supports landmarks to annotate your code and lists them in the jump bar
 // MARK: Section mark
+// MARK: - Section mark with a separator line
 // TODO: Do something soon
 // FIXME: Fix this code